-Once you’re happy with your scrub, package it in a small container with a lid.
-I’ve used mason jars and upcycled jelly jars, but I’ve got a freakin’ obsession with these jars and wooden scoops.
+When you’re happy with your scrub, package it in a small container with a lid.
+I often use mason jars and upcycled jelly jars, but I also have a freakin’ obsession with these jars and wooden scoops.
 They look so cute lining the bathroom counter, and the 8 ounce size is perfect for this sugar scrub.

 Important Note: Never store your sugar scrub in the shower or dip into the jar with damp hands.
 Water will cause bacteria, mold, and yeast to grow in your product (ewwww!)
 Instead, scoop out a single use (several tablespoons) into a shatter-proof container and take that into the shower with you.
 Leave the full jar nicely dry on your shelf.

 Are you amazed at just how easy that sugar scrub was?
-I’m totally going to blow your mind when I tell you that you can make even more natural DIY skin care products, with simple ingredients you have in your pantry right now.
+I’m totally going to blow your mind when I tell you that you can get healthier skin naturally, with simple ingredients you have in your pantry right now.